Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Introduction

-To address the challenges associated with fine-tuning Pre-trained Language Models (PTMs) in low-resource languages with limited labelled data, particularly in the presence of large unlabeled datasets, we introduce Flick, a novel framework tailored for few-label text classification, specifically in languages like Arabic.
-Inspired by the inter-training mechanism employed in \cite{IDoFew}, our approach leverages clustering algorithms to generate an initial set of pseudo-labels (e.g., K-means with k=20 clusters, as detailed in Algorithm 1) from the unclassified data, as shown in Figure \ref{fig:Flick-methodology-diagram}.
+To address the challenges associated with fine-tuning BERT-based models in LR languages with limited labelled data, particularly in the presence of large unlabeled datasets, we introduce FLICK, a novel framework tailored for FL text classification, specifically in languages like Arabic.
+Inspired by the inter-training mechanism employed in \cite{IDoFew}, our approach leverages clustering algorithms to generate an initial set of PLs (e.g., K-means with k=20 clusters, as detailed in Algorithm 1) from the unclassified data, as shown in Figure \ref{fig:FLICK-methodology-diagram}.
 Recognising that not all initial pseudo-label clusters are equally reliable, a critical secondary stage is implemented: the Pseudo-Label (PL) Refinement component.
-This component is essential to identify and select the most pertinent and high-quality pseudo-label clusters (the top-k clusters, as per Algorithm 2) to mitigate the propagation of noisy or ambiguous labels.
-Subsequently, these refined pseudo-labels are used to train an intermediate PL-FT model, whose learned knowledge is then leveraged to fine-tune a final Cls-FT model with the limited set of real labels.
+This component is essential to identify and select the most pertinent and higher quality PLs clusters (the Top-K clusters, as per Algorithm 2) to mitigate the propagation of noisy or ambiguous labels.
+Subsequently, these refined PLs are used to train an intermediate a Pseudo-Label Fine-Tuning (PL-FT) model, whose learned knowledge is then leveraged to fine-tune a Few-Label Fine-Tuning (FL-FT) model with the limited set of real labels.

-Our key contributions are as follows: \textbf{(1)} We develop \texttt{Flick}, a fundamentally new framework for few-label text classification designed specifically to overcome the pseudo-label noise inherent in low-resource linguistic environments.
-Our core contribution lies in the pseudo-label refinement component, which represents a significant algorithmic advancement over existing semi-supervised and few-shot methods. \textbf{(2)} Implementation of a top-$k$ selection method among the clusters to ensure the quality of data points for fine-tuning. \textbf{(3)} Our extensive experiments across 14 diverse datasets, including severely low-resource languages such as Arabic, Urdu, and Setswana, empirically demonstrate that Flick consistently outperforms state-of-the-art few-label baselines, including direct comparisons with IDoFew.
-This validates the effectiveness of our pseudo-label refinement component in mitigating pseudo-label noise and achieving robust classification performance where traditional multi-cluster approaches falter due to data scarcity and linguistic peculiarities.
+Our key contributions are as follows: \textbf{(1)} We develop \texttt{FLICK}, a fundamentally new framework for FL text classification designed specifically to overcome the PLs noise inherent in LR linguistic environments.
+Our core contribution lies in the PLs refinement component, which represents a significant algorithmic advancement over existing semi-supervised and few-shot methods. \textbf{(2)} Implementation of a Top-K selection method among the clusters to ensure the quality of data points for fine-tuning. \textbf{(3)} Our extensive experiments across 14 diverse datasets, including severely LR languages such as Arabic, Urdu, and Setswana, empirically demonstrate that FLICK consistently outperforms state-of-the-art (SOTA) FL baselines, including direct comparisons with IDoFew.
+This validates the effectiveness of our PLs refinement component in mitigating PLs noise and achieving robust classification performance where traditional multi-cluster approaches falter due to data scarcity and linguistic peculiarities.